 Now that you have passed the selection and recruitment process, you will be transferred to the Operations Team for your pre-deployment on-boarding process.
 You will be paired with an Operations Coordinator who will take you through the next steps of your journey.
-This will be a four-part process including:
+Your coordinator is responsible for managing multiple country portfolios and you can generally expect response times to be two (2) working days, though will be prioritised based on urgency.
+The Operations Coordinator will take you through a four-part process including: